 Digitisation, like previous technological advances, will have repercussions on labour markets: some jobs will be replaced, some jobs will be created, and many jobs will be transformed.
 Even if it is, for the moment, impossible to estimate the real impacts, it is evident that a digital transformation needs to be smoothened and accompanied by public policies.

-Over the past 10 years, employment of EU ICT specialists has grown by around 2 million, but 41 % of companies in Europe in 2015 reported difficulties in filling vacancies.
+Over the past 10 years, employment of ICT specialists in the EU has grown by around 2 million, but 4 in 10 of companies in Europe which needed ICT specialists in 2015 reported difficulties in filling vacancies.

 Already 90 % of all jobs require at least some level of digital skills, and such skills also become increasingly important for those who want to engage in social and civic activities.
 Europe is improving its digital skills, but progress is slow and there are significant variations.
 In 2016, 44 % of the EU population and 37 % of the labour force had insufficient levels of digital skills.
 Worryingly, nearly half of European businesses are still not implementing strategies to reskill their workforces.

 Workers need new skills to allow them to capitalise on the introduction of new technologies.
 This will require a massive investment.
-In June 2016, the New Skills Agenda for Europe set out the digital skills that should be seen as part of the essential skill set for the future.
+In June 2016, the New Skills Agenda for Europe set out that digital skills should be seen as part of the essential skill set for the future, which was further underlined in the European Pillar of Social Rights.
+This includes an action to raise adult basic skills, including digital skills which was adopted by the Council in a Recommendation in December 2016 and foresees national action plans by mid-2018.
 The Digital Skills and Jobs Coalition mobilises businesses, social partners and public authorities to improve digital skills and can help optimise the use of EU funds to raise skill levels and employability.
 The partnerships thus created can also help the Commission with the launch and realisation of its “Digital Opportunity” pilot scheme in 2018, which will aim to give graduates hands-on experience through cross-border traineeships in the digital domain.

 However, despite a large number of reforms across the EU, the Commission is concerned and sees a clear need for more action and progress on skills at national level.
 Whereas our economy and society are changing fast, changes in how we teach and train our people have only been incremental.
 At the current pace, the gap is widening between the skills our people have and the skills they need.
 Member States need to act and the Commission is ready to help, by providing them with policy support, research, and practical tools to modernise their education and training systems.